 - working directly with communities and supporting youth participation in disaster risk reduction education and program implementation

 Here are a few examples of how UNICEF is working to support children in India:

 A UNICEF-supported project has established a creative method of delivering tips and advice about child rearing to new parents.

 The service was launched during the pandemic when parents were not able to receive in-person help.
 It is relatively low-tech, which means parents can receive audio messages without an internet connection or smartphone.
 So far, 30,000 users have signed up, and according to a survey, parents reported the service helped them feel more confident about managing their child’s development.
 Learn more.

 UNICEF is partnering with the software company SAP to provide teenagers in India the opportunity to learn technological skills that will help them professionally excel.
 Nearly 25,000 secondary school students in 150 schools are enolled in the pilot program, where students learn about different career paths and receive guidance about colleges and entrance exams.
 Nearly half (49 percent) of student participants are girls in grades 9 through 12.

 For Babita Saini, a science teacher participating in the program, the real impact has been the dialogue it has fostered, introducing girls with empowering views about careers and gender.
 Learn more.

 Frontline health workers are playing a crucial role in fighting vaccine myths and misinformation.
 Adapting the lyrics of traditional folk songs has helped increase awareness of the importance of vaccines and vaccine acceptance within tribal communities.
 Learn more.

 How you can help

-UNICEF works in 190 countries and territories to deliver humanitarian assistance to children and families in need.
+UNICEF works in more than 190 countries and territories to deliver lifesaving and life-changing assistance to children and families in need.
 Donations go a long way in helping these children live the lives they deserve.
 Donate today.